OpenTwinCities/opentwincities.github.com/_posts/2014-07-09-hack-for-mn-2014-projects.md

-By combining data from the Meetup API with the power of Python web scrapping, the new [PyLadies Twin Cities](http://www.meetup.com/PyLadiesTC/) group wanted to track, analyize, and visualize the representation of women in Twin Cities technology meetups.
+By combining data from the Meetup API with the power of Python web scrapping, the new [PyLadies Twin Cities](http://www.meetup.com/PyLadiesTC/) group wanted to track, analyze, and visualize the representation of women in Twin Cities technology meetups.
 And ultimately, they want more women to be part of the Twin Cities' technology community.